 History is strange.
 Here, it becomes mystical. ~ Julius Shulman on Los Angeles

-This happened while watching the 90-minute documentary, Visual Acoustics: The Modernism of Julius Schulman, and afterwards, while researching what I had seen.
+This happened while watching the 90-minute documentary, Visual Acoustics: The Modernism of Julius Schulman, and afterwards, researching what I had seen.
 I appreciate that fellow bloggers, All About Travel and The Way I See It recommended I see the film (in response to my Vintage Inspired California post).

 I was ordained to become a photographer, I was destined... ~ Julius Shulman